juanlittledevil/Arcade-MIDI-Stick/README.md

 	`               ( 5)    ( 6)    ( 7)    ( 8) `
 	`               ( 1)    ( 2)    ( 3)    ( 4) `

+A blinking light will indicate the currently selected MIDI channel as long as the stick is in the up position.

 ### DOWN